zhiming99/rpc-frmwrk/README.md

 14. `Object access via Multi-hop routing` (to come)

 ---
+[`Fri 20 Dec 2019 10:29:02 PM Beijing`]
+1. Now there should still be some bugs in `sslfido`, related to the renegotiation.
+And there are some optimization and enhancement to do.
+But it does not matter that we can move on the add the websocket port.

 [`Wed 18 Dec 2019 11:08:13 AM Beijing`]
 1. Finally, get over the last major bug in SSL support.
 It turned out to be a random packet loss in the CTcpStreamPdo2.
 But the error report from OpenSSL as `mac failed`, was confusing and misleading for bug fixing.
 And most of the time was taken to find out why OpenSSL cannot work multi-threaded, in vain.